What Are the Different Types of Car Warranties? [Explained]

 What Is A Typical Car Warranty?

-This warranty will cover only major parts like the engine, transmission, and axles, and the price is included in the price of your car.
+This coverage will protect only major parts like the engine, transmission, and axles, and the price is included in the price of your car.

 What About Used Cars?

-Used car warranties vary even more widely than new car warranties, so you want to do some research into this one.
+Used car warranties vary even more widely than new car ones, so you want to do some research into this one.

-You can check to see if there are any manufacturer warranties still available on the used car you’re buying, or see what kinds of warranties your dealership offers.
+You can check to see if there are any manufacturer warranties still available on the used car you’re buying, or see what kinds your dealership offers.

 When it comes to typical used car warranties, you’re looking at 3 months or 3,000 miles of basic coverage.